IshatV412/ICS_Project/IC project/readme.md

 `./run < b24cs1053_b24me1034_b24cm1054_b24ci1017_main.cmm`

 ## Features

+- End of Line is given by ' | '

 ### 1. Variable Declaration
 You can declare variables of various types:
 - `create <identifier> as <type> |`